scoconno/scoconno.github.io/Teaching/Examined/CT/Handout.md

 + Does a triangle have three sides?
 + Stop telling lies.
 + Hey, dude.
-+ Yay for Hilary!
++ Yay for Penny!

 Since reasons must be expressed by statements, a non-statement can never serve as a reason for a belief, a premise in an argument.
 Consider the following:

-1. Yay for Hilary!
+1. Yay for Penny!
-2. Hilary will make the best President.
+2. Penny will make the best President.

 Suppose that 2 expresses someone's sincerest belief.
 You know now that 1, since it is not a statement, could never be used to support that belief.
+So, you know that anyone who tries to prove 2 by claiming 1 is offering no real argument at all.